bredelings/BAli-Phy/TODO/ReflexLexer.md

 That workaround should not be kept.
 It couples layout to scanner backtracking and location repair, and it already produced an off-by-one column bug during the experiment.

+The current migration branch has moved these layout decisions into the parser-facing lexer wrapper.
+The raw Flex scanner now recognizes real tokens, while the wrapper can delay a real token and return virtual tokens around it.
+This removes the layout-specific empty rules before any RE/flex conversion.

 ### Some No-Token Actions Became Recursive